tmfg/digitraffic/pages/meriliikenne-en.md

 Full API description is located in [Swagger-documentation](https://meri.digitraffic.fi/api/v1/metadata/documentation/swagger-ui.html){:target="_blank"}

-Both metadata and content is updated in realtime.
+Both metadata and content is updated in real time.

-## WebSocket -API
+## Web Socket API

-Vessel locations can be tracked from follwing WebSocket -API's:
+Vessel locations can be tracked from follwing Web Socket APIs:

 #### Tracking all vessels